hypo69/hypo/docs/gemini/consultant/ru/utils/video.md

 **Changes Made**

-*   Added missing import `from src.logger import logger`.
+- **Module Documentation:** Added reStructuredText (RST) module documentation.
-*   Corrected docstrings to RST format, and added detailed explanations.
+- **Function/Method Docstrings:** Updated all function and method docstrings to RST format, including type hints and detailed explanations.
-*   Modified the function signatures to include type hints using `typing.Optional[Path]` and `typing.Optional[bytes]` instead of simply `Optional[ ]`
-*   Improved error handling with more specific error messages.
-*   Used `logger.error` for logging instead of just printing.
-*   Added `exc_info=True` to the `logger.error` calls for better debugging information when exceptions occur.
-*   Renamed `src.utils` to `src.utils.video` in the module docstring for better organization.
-*   Added `MODE` variable to be more consistent with other modules and handle potential future settings or cases.
-*   Improved comments throughout the code, making them more readable and descriptive.
+- **Import `logger`:** Corrected the import of `logger` to use `from src.logger import logger`.
+- **Error Handling:** Improved error handling using `logger.error` instead of generic `try-except` blocks.
+Added explicit checks for file existence and empty files after download.
+- **Naming:** Adjusted function and variable names to adhere to consistent style.
+- **Conciseness:** Removed unnecessary comments and streamlined code where possible.

 ```python